stone-payments/stoneco-guidelines/backend/rest/README.md

 ### Query a Resource

-When you are querying an unique and existing resource, you have to report to client the content of this resource.
+When you are querying an unique existing resource, the whole resource should be returned in response's body, as expected.

 Method: GET.